mikebox/website/index.markdown

 layout: home
 ---

-I appreciate you being here!
 Here’s a little about myself.
 I am a Senior Product Architect with a decade of experience, currently responsible for driving the architecture and strategic vision of a high-impact, million-dollar product.
 For the past 6+ years, I have been deeply involved in the development of this product, starting from scratch and building it into a robust and high-performing product.
 I lead a team of talented engineers in delivering innovative and reliable software.

 My career began as a software engineer specializing in Magento for eCommerce development, where I gained hands-on experience in building Magento extensions and solving complex technical challenges.
 With time, my focus shifted towards product development, and I now take pride in my ability to identify and resolve intricate problems while ensuring the highest standards of performance and security.